 Area Designation/Description Material Requirements Max.
 Stone Size Minimum, Max.
-Dry Density Compaction and Moisture Requirements and other requirements Pipe Embedment Zone Bedding/haunches (to spring line) No. 57 Stone N/A N/A Wrap No.57 stone with geotextile, required in Initial Backfill (spring line to 6" to 12" above the pipe) No. 57 Stone allowed in lieu of Select Fill; required in Wet areas N/A N/A Type IV and wet areas Select Fill allowed in non-wet areas 1 in.
-100 PCF See below Type I Area - Paved areas, public right of ways and areas within five feet of structures.
-Initial Backfill above pipe springline to 2 feet above pipe No. 57 Stone, or Select Fill 1 in.
-100 PCF 92% per T-180, +/-2% of Above Pipe Embedment Zone to 12" below final subgrade Select Fill, Well Graded, <25% retained on #4 Sieve 3.99 in.
-100 PCF Optimum moisture 92% per T-180, +/- 2% of Optimum moisture Top 12" of subgrade Select Fill, Well Graded, <25% retained on #4 Sieve, LL<40, PI<15 3.0 in.
-105 PCF 97% per T-180, +/-2% of Optimum moisture Type II - Unimproved areas and Type III - Nonpaved improved areas Above Pipe Embedment Zone Select Fill, Well Graded, <25% retained on #4 Sieve 3.99 in.
-100 PCF 90% per T-180 Type IV -Wetlands or wetland buffers Above Pipe Embedment Zone Excavated native soils including organic matter free of deleterious materials 3.99 in.
-N/A Place and compact in 12" loose lifts
+Dry Density Compaction and Moisture Requirements and other requirements Pipe Embedment Zone Bedding/haunches (to spring line) No. 57 Stone N/A N/A Wrap No.57 stone with geotextile, required in Initial Backfill (spring line to 6" to 12" above the pipe) No. 57 Stone allowed in lieu of Select Fill; required in Wet areas N/A N/A Type IV and wet areas Select Fill allowed in non-wet areas 1 in: 100 PCF See below Type Léng - Pered areas, public right of ways and areas within five feet of structures.
+It is a substitution of the substitution of the substitution of the substitution of the substitution of the substitution of the substitution of the substitution of the substitution of substitution of substitution of substitution of the substitution of substitut No. 57 Stone, or Select Fill, Well Graded, <25% retained on #4 Sevie Select Fill, Well Graded, <25% retained on #4 Sevie 1 in.
+3.99 in.
+3.0 in.
+100 PCF 100 PCF 105 PCF 92% per T-180, +/-2% of Optimum moisture 92% per T-180, -/-2% of Optimum moisture 97% per T-180, +/-2% of Optimum moisture Type II - Unimproved areas and Type III - Nonpaved improved areas.
+Above Pipe Embedment Zone Select Fill, Well Graded, <25% retained on #4 Sieve 3.99 in.
+100 PCF 90% per T-180 Type IV -Wetlands or wetland ouners 1 Above Pipe Embedment Zone Excavated native soils including organic matter free of deleterious materials 3.99 in.
+N/A Place and compact in 12'

-This is a general summary of the County requirements.
-Refer to the County Specifications for additional Compaction to 90% per T-180 should be considered and is recommended by GTA to meet the County N/A - Not applicable or specified; LL= Liquid Limit, PI = Plasticity Index.
+alls and requirements.

-- UTILITY BEDDING AND INITIAL BACKFILL EXTENDING TO A MINIMUM OF 12" ABOVE THE TOP OF THE PIPE SHOULD CONSIST OF NO. 57 CRUSHED STONE.
-DUE TO WET CONDITIONS, GTA RECOMMENDS THAT STONE SHOULD BE WRAPPED IN A HIGH STRENGTH, NON-WOVEN GEOTEXTILE.
-SUCH AS MIRAFI 1100N OR EQUIVALENT. - 2.
-REFER TO SPECIFICATIONS BOOK WITH GEOTECH REPORT FOR
+Compaction to 90% per T-180 should be considered and is recommended by GTA to meet the Country. settlement tolerance.
+Not applicable or specified; LL= Liquid Limit, PI = Plasticity Index.

-SUPPLEMENTAL INFORMATION.
+- UTILITY BEDDING AND INITIAL BACKFILL EXTENDING TO A MINIMUM OF 12' ABOVE THE TOP OF THE PIPE SHOULD CONSIST OF NO. 57 CRUSHED STONE, DUE TO WET CONDITIONS, GTA RECOMMENDS THAT STONE SHOULD BE WEAPPED IN A HIGH STREADY.
+NON-WOVEN GEOTEXTILE, SUCH AS MIRAFI TION OR EQUIVALENT. - REFER TO SPECIFICATIONS BOOK WITH GEOTECH REPORT FOR SUPPLEMENTAL INFORMATION.

-WATER AND SEWER NOTES
+WATER AND SEWER NOTES: